NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Director

-add definition here!
+define me!

 > Distribution (linux)

-Typically refers to an operating system distribution, comprising the core OS itself, and compendium of utilities, services and applications that run on the OS.
+Typically refers to an operating system distribution, comprising the Linux Kernel itself, and compendium of utilities, services and applications that run on the OS.
+May inherit frameworks and software from other distributions.

-> distro
+> Distro

 A contraction of "distribution".

 > DMF

-add definition here!
+define me!

 > Docker

-add definition here!
+define me!

 > DropBox

-add definition here!
+define me!

 > Drupal